josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 ---
-title: 'More fun and a faster site with SvelteKit'
+title: 'Faster sites and more fun with SvelteKit'
 date: '2021-10-01'
 updated: '2021-10-02'
 categories: